Hero image

 • From Brussels: departure at 14:25 on 12/06, 16/06 and 18:50 on 22/06, 26/06, 02/07, 06/07, 12/07, 16/07, 22/07, 26/07, 01/08, 05/08, 11/08, 15/08, 21/08, 25/08, 31/08

-*Subject to changes by the airline, in which case we will inform you and assist you with the arrangements.
+*Subject to change by the airline, in which case we will inform you and assist you with the arrangements.

 Book your own flights

 Prefer to book your own flights?
-In that case, please consider the arrival requirements and feel free to contact us via email if you have any questions.
+In that case, please keep arrival requirements in mind and feel free to contact us via email if you have any questions.

-We invite you to check a flight comparison site like Google Flights or Skyscanner.
+We invite you to check out a flight comparison site like Google Flights or Skyscanner.

 There are direct flights from several cities in Europe or flights with a layover in Istanbul most of the time.

-The flights from Kyrgyzstan Nomads land on the morning of Day 1.
+The flights from Kyrgyzstan Nomads arrive on the morning of Day 1.

-After picking up your personal belongings, you can easily take a taxi to the center of Bishkek.
+After collecting your personal belongings, you can easily take a taxi to the center of Bishkek.
 From there, you can drop off your luggage at the hotel before heading out to explore this vibrant capital.

 When and where to pick up your vehicle

 The vehicle will be picked up on Day 2.
-You will receive a briefing at 9:30 AM before heading out to the Kyrgyz steppes.
+You will receive a briefing at 9:30 AM in the hotel parking lot before heading out to the Kyrgyz steppes.

-On Day 9, we will ask you to return the car to the hotel no later than 7 PM.
+On Day 9, we will ask you to return the car to the hotel by 7 PM at the latest.
 You will then have the chance to spend one last evening in Bishkek and enjoy the recommendations provided in our travel guide.

 Plan your trip to Kyrgyzstan.